ejusmoa/ProgrammingAssignmentGett-Cleaning/Assigment_W4_codebook.md

 		6. LAYING

 ## Measurements
-- `avg_tBodyAcc_mean_X/Y/Z` - Average of the tBodyAcc_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyAcc_mean_X/Y/Z` - Average of the tBodyAcc_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tBodyAcc_std_ X/Y/Z` - Average of the tBodyAcc_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyAcc_std_ X/Y/Z` - Average of the tBodyAcc_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tGravityAcc_mean_X/Y/Z` - Average of the tGravityAcc_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tGravityAcc_mean_X/Y/Z` - Average of the tGravityAcc_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tGravityAcc_std_X/Y/Z` - Average of the tGravityAcc_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tGravityAcc_std_X/Y/Z` - Average of the tGravityAcc_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tBodyAccJerk_mean_X/Y/Z` - Average of the tBodyAccJerk_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyAccJerk_mean_X/Y/Z` - Average of the tBodyAccJerk_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tBodyAccJerk_std_X/Y/Z` - Average of the tBodyAccJerk_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyAccJerk_std_X/Y/Z` - Average of the tBodyAccJerk_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tBodyGyro_mean_X/Y/Z` - Average of the tBodyGyro_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyGyro_mean_X/Y/Z` - Average of the tBodyGyro_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tBodyGyro_std_X/Y/Z` - Average of the tBodyGyro_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyGyro_std_X/Y/Z` - Average of the tBodyGyro_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1-
-- `avg_tBodyGyroJerk_mean_X/Y/Z` - Average of the tBodyGyroJerk_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyGyroJerk_mean_X/Y/Z` - Average of the tBodyGyroJerk_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_tBodyGyroJerk_std_X/Y/Z` - Average of the tBodyGyroJerk_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_tBodyGyroJerk_std_X/Y/Z` - Average of the tBodyGyroJerk_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
 - `avg_tBodyAccMag_mean` - Average of the tBodyAccMag_mean feature for each activity and subject.
 	Range:  -1..1